shellfire-dev/shellfire/README.md

 * [swaddle], to package everything up, create repositories and push to GitHub, whether as a Deb, RPM, tarball or 7z.
 Or more.

 ## Why?
 Because the shell matters, as shellshock showed us.
-Because the shell is powerful, but is a poorly understood programming language.
+Because the shell is powerful, but is a poorly understood programming language with too many variants and gotchas.
 And it needs proper constructs.
 And lastly, because we're fed up with having to install half-an-universe's worth of Ruby, Python and Perl to bootstrap our servers or run CI jobs\*.
 We like [Rob Landley's Aboriginal Linux](http://landley.net/aboriginal/).
 And if we want to build our own bespoke, single purpose servers, managed switches and embedded routers post-Snowden, less is more.

 \* And if you've had to work with some of the backwards-is-forwards sysadmins I have had to in some strange organisations, doing it all in the shell is the only way of getting it done at all.